The Hybrid (The Vampire Diaries)

-"The Hybrid" is the second episode of the third season of The CW television series, The Vampire Diaries and the 46th episode of the series overall.
-It originally aired on September 22, 2011.
-The episode was written by Al Septien and Turi Meyer and directed by Joshua Butler.
+"The Hybrid" is the second episode of the third season of the American supernatural teen drama television series The Vampire Diaries, and the 46th of the series.
+It aired on The CW on September 22, 2011.
+The episode was written by co-executive producers Al Septien and Turi Meyer, and directed by Joshua Butler.

 Plot

 Elena (Nina Dobrev) asks Damon (Ian Somerhalder) what he knows about Stefan (Paul Wesley) but Damon tells her that Stefan is gone.
 Elena tries to convince him that since Stefan called her is a sign that he is not gone.
 When Damon refuses to help her, she goes to Alaric (Matt Davis) and she finds out what Stefan and Klaus (Joseph Morgan) are doing; tracking werewolves.

 Carol (Susan Walters) puts vervain into Tyler's (Michael Trevino) coffee to test if he is a vampire and she is relieved when she sees that it does not affect him.
 She then calls Bill (Jack Coleman) for help while Tyler meets Elena to help her gather information about werewolves.
 Tyler shows her a location in Tennessee where werewolves might be and Elena asks Alaric to go with her at the Smokey Mountains otherwise she will go alone leaving him no choice.
 The two of them start their trip and while being on the road, Damon appears since Alaric called him and told him about Elena's plan.

 Stefan and Klaus are still at Tennessee reaching at Ray's pack at the Smokey Mountains with Ray (David Gallagher) still being dead.
 Klaus introduces himself to the pack and explains what he wants from them.
 When Ray wakes up, he makes him complete his transformation and then Klaus makes the rest of the werewolves hybrids as well.
 After the transformation, something is not right and all the new hybrids eventually die with Klaus not understanding what went wrong.
 In the meantime, Ray runs away and Stefan goes to find him but Ray bites him and runs away again.